btchae/wp-endpoints-authors/readme.md

 /wp-json/leean/v1/authors
 ```

-By default the collection is the list of authors, you can use most
+By default the collection is the list of users excluding administrators, you can use most
-of the WP_User_Query params in order to update your results.
+of the WP_User_Query params in order to update your results and there is a filter available
+to override query arguments.

 ## Request examples